Randolph County DUI Court Process

 3. Trial (If No Plea Deal)

-- Typical Trial Length: DUI trials can vary in length, typically lasting from one to three days, depending on the complexity of the case and the number of witnesses.
+- Typical trial length: DUI trials can range from one to several days, depending on the complexity of the case and the number of witnesses involved.

 First Offense